 “Metrics that first indicated monthly losses from paid media,” explains Andrew Faris, CEO of 4x400, “were actually profitable over a longer time frame.
 We just needed to track what our customers did after they’d made their first purchase.
 What we discovered was that they were doubling and tripling their value to us within 90-120 days.”

-Since then, LTV analysis has been streamlined to track customer value from Shopify, Google Analytics, and Recharge through Nautilus — created by Babak Azad.
+Since then, LTV analysis has been streamlined to track customer value from Shopify, Google Analytics, and Recharge through an in-house data tool:

-Such data unlocks a host of insights that can then show the value of customers based on:
+Such data unlocks a host of insights that can then show the value of customer retention based on:

 By knowing and then optimizing acquisition strategies starting with retention, brands can begin exorcising the most dangerous demon haunting DTC …